 I do not underestimate the challenges the Health Secretary has faced over the past few months, but six months on, after many, many warnings of the likelihood of a second wave and of what would happen without a fully operational test, track and isolate system in place before lifting the lockdown, unfortunately the Government are still not getting the basics right.
 That is happening in my constituency in Oldham.
 We did not have a mobile testing unit turn up and we are still not getting the data we need to trace covid-positive cases.

-For starters, will the Secretary of State sort out the private contractors for the national test and trace system; make sure that public health directors are getting timely, high-quality data on covid cases, including occupational workplace details; and, fundamentally, make sure our local authorities have the resources they need to trace all contacts, and ensure restrictions are understood and observed?
+For starters, will the Secretary of State sort out the private contractors for the national test and trace system; make sure that public health directors are getting timely, high-quality data on covid cases, including occupational workplace details; and, fundamentally, make sure that our local authorities have the resources they need to trace all contacts, and ensure that restrictions are understood and observed?

 The answer is yes.
 In Oldham in particular, where there has been a very serious outbreak, making sure we have that connection between the national system and the data flowing through to local contract tracers is incredibly important.
 We are working on some innovative solutions proposed by the local authority and others in Manchester to enhance that system as much as we possibly can to keep control of the virus.

 Lots of my constituents in Winchester have had tests, and the Government deserve credit for that, because we as a country started from a position where we did not have a system in place.
-The Health Secretary had to create a system from scratch, and he had great help in that from the private sector.
+The Health Secretary had to create a system from scratch, and he had great help with that from the private sector.
 We certainly should not be denigrating that; we should be thanking it and expanding on that help.
 Given the operational challenges that the Secretary of State spoke about, I wonder whether GP surgeries, or even our wonderful community pharmacists, could be part of the solution for front-door testing.
-What is the cross-Government superhuman effort part II to increase lab capacity—AstraZeneca was very helpful in part I —as that seems to be the challenge outlined by my right hon.
+What is the cross-Government superhuman effort part 2 to increase lab capacity—AstraZeneca was very helpful in part 1 —as that seems to be the challenge outlined by my right hon.
 Friend?

 We need to tackle problems such as the challenges you have in Chorley, Mr Speaker—you rightly brought them to my attention in your role as a local MP, as we all are—not by having a big national system, but through solutions that are deeply embedded in the community.
 When we have the technology to do that, we will be in a stronger place, and we are putting every possible effort and support behind people to try to make that happen.